Event Date & TimeClick the calendar icon to add events

 * You must be logged in to purchase event tickets.

-Have the prerequisite knowledge for initiating and monitoring patients on methadone and/or buprenorphine/naloxone.
+- Have acquired the prerequisite knowledge to initiate and monitor patients on methadone and/or buprenorphine/naloxone.

 Specific Learning Objectives: